VaclavDedik/jboss-seam/examples/jpa/readme.txt

 ================

 This is the Hotel Booking example implemented in Seam POJO and Hibernate JPA.
-It can be deployed in JBoss AS 4.x, WebLogic, Glassfish, Tomcat (both with and without the EJB3 container).
+It can be deployed in JBoss AS 4.x, WebLogic, GlassFish, Tomcat (both with and without the EJB3 container).

 JBoss AS 4.2.0: